girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 ### Select Column and Read Rows

-In this arrangement we switch on all IRs in a give column and read PT values across rows.
+In this arrangement we switch on all IR LEDs in a give column and read PT values across rows.
 Pseudocode would look like this:

 ```